Once you've decided it's time to get out of debt, one of the first steps you need to take is setting up a debt payment plan.

 In order to succeed with your debt repayment plan, you should focus on paying off the first debt on your list.
 Put all extra money toward this first debt, while paying the minimum on all other payments.

-Here's the reasoning: When you focus on one debt at a time, you are able to pay off the debt more quickly, because more of the money will go directly to the principal balance and less is spent on paying interest.
+When you focus on one debt at a time, you are able to pay off the debt more quickly, because more of the money will go directly to the principal balance and less is spent on paying interest.
 When you spread your extra money over several debts, you are lessening the impact it has on your debt because you are paying more interest.

-5. Move onto the Next Debt on Your List
+5. Move On to the Next Debt on Your List

+Once you have paid off the first debt on your list, it's time to move onto the next one, while continuing to pay the remaining debts' minimum balances.
 Continue to do this until you have crossed all your debts off your list.
-And keep in mind that when you first start working on your plan, it may seem like it will take forever to pay off your first debt, but as you work down your list and gain momentum, you'll be surprised at how quickly you can pay off the next one.
+When you first start working on your plan, it may seem like it will take forever to pay off your first debt, but as you work down your list and gain momentum, you'll be surprised at how quickly you can pay off the next one.

 6. Build Up Your Savings

 Once you've paid off all your debt, then you should focus on building up a savings account.
 This will help prevent you from going back into debt in the future.
 An emergency fund is one of the best tools that you can use to take control of your finances and avoid going into debt.